Sam1301/ContributionLessons/README.md

 2) No matter how difficult it is to solve a bug/work on an enhancement , the solution to your problem exists :)

-With the knowledge of innternet at your tips, you can literally learn anything.
+With the knowledge of internet at your tips, you can literally learn anything.

 3) Mentors are AWESOME, they are always there to help you :)